Continuous permanent unobserved heterogeneity in dynamic discrete choice models: Extensions

-However, since the distribution of unobserved heterogeneity is required to be the same for all $x_{2}$, there may be some other $\tilde{x}_{2}\in{S}_{X_{2}}$ such that
+However, since the distribution of unobserved heterogeneity is required to be the same for all $x_{2}$, there may be some other $\tilde{x}_{2}\in\mathrm{Supp}{(X_{2})}$ such that

-Let $E,\tilde{E}$ be neighborhoods of $(x_{2},\tilde{x_{2}})$, respectively.
-In the proof to Theorem \ref{thm:f} it is shown that, without knowing $f_{\beta|X_{1}}$ or $\tilde{f}_{\beta|X_{1}}$, we know there does exist such an $\tilde{x}_{2}$ if the operator defined in equation (\ref{eq:fpfh_op}) is injective.
-This can be viewed as a partial converse to \textcite{johnson2004identification}'s high-level condition: in that case, without knowing $f_{\beta|X_{1}}$ or $\tilde{f}_{\beta|X_{1}}$, we know there does \textit{not} exist such an $\tilde{x}_{2}$ if their `rank' condition does not apply.
+Let $E,\tilde{E}$ be neighborhoods of $(x_{2},\tilde{x}_{2})$, respectively.
+In the proof to Theorem \ref{thm:f} it is shown that, without knowledge of $f_{\beta|X_{1}}$ or $\tilde{f}_{\beta|X_{1}}$, there does exist such an $\tilde{x}_{2}$ if the operator defined in equation (\ref{eq:fpfh_op}) is injective.
+This can be viewed as a partial converse to \textcite{johnson2004identification}'s high-level condition: in that case, without knowledge of $f_{\beta|X_{1}}$ or $\tilde{f}_{\beta|X_{1}}$, one can show there does \textit{not} exist such an $\tilde{x}_{2}$ if their `rank' condition does not apply.
 In principle, the logic of Assumption \ref{As:f_rank} can be extended to the general discrete choice panel model of \textcite{johnson2004identification}, if the distribution of unobserved heterogeneity is required to be independent of covariates.
+To state the theorem denote $\gamma=\{\gamma_t:t=1,\ldots,T\}$.